mdrain/dynalist-help/_articles/referral.md

 Each user has an invite link.
 To get yours, click on the hamburger menu in the top right corner and choose "Tell a friend".
 You will find a link that looks like `https://dynalist.io/invite/dIgItS`.
 This your invite link.
 You can also share the link on social media — we've prepared the Twitter and Facebook share buttons for you.

+When someone signs up with your link, he or she gets a month of Dynalist Pro for free.

 #### Dynalist Pro credit

 When a friend signs up with your invite link, you get $5 in Dynalist Pro credit.

 When you upgrade to Dynalist, the credit will be automatically applied.
 Up to half of the price can be waived each time.
-For example, let's say you referred 10 friends and get $10 dollars in credit.
+For example, let's say you referred 10 friends and get $10 in credit.
 Each month of Dynalist Pro costs $4.99, so $2.5 can be waived each time.
 This means that you will pay $10 out of pocket for 4 months of Dynalist Pro instead of $20.

 #### Free Pro from friend upgrading